Koushik-68/EcoFarm/README.md

 # EcoFarm
-EcoFarm is a Agriculture related website where user can input his soil property like pH value, soil type, colour, etc,.
-Based on these properties the system will suggests a suitable crops for that soil.
-It also has other features like weather monitoring, Farm Event manager, Crop Manual, Article, Crop Analysis, etc
+This is a Sustainable Agriculture AI Web App developed using React and Vite.
+It features an AI-powered chatbot, crop recommendation system, agriculture data analysis, calendar/event manager, and article resources.
+Based on user input, the system provides smart, tailored suggestions for crops and farming practices.
+It supports mobile access over the local network and delivers real-time responses via the Gemini API.